buildout/buildout/eggrecipe/src/zc/recipe/egg/README.txt

     <BLANKLINE>

 The recipe gets the most recent distribution that satisfies the specification.
-For example, if we remove the restriction on demo:
+For example, We remove the restriction on demo:

     >>> write(sample_buildout, 'buildout.cfg',
     ... """